Badger Midgets return to Sycamore Speedway on Saturday

 By Bryan Gapinski

+General admission gates open at: 6 pm, qualifying begins at 6:30 pm with races to follow for all events.
+Divisions also competing during the evenings with Badger include: Super Late Models, Street Stocks, and Pure Stocks.
+Each four upcoming Badger Midget race nights at the facility are highlighted:

-Current points leader Chase McDermand is chasing one of the longest standing records in Badger Midget history.
+August 8: Chase McDermand is chasing one of the longest standing records in Badger Midget history.
 A victory Saturday would tie McDermand with six consecutive victories, a mark set by Landy Scott in 1947 on his way to winning the Badger Midget Championship.

-McDermand who the final two races of 2019, has started off the season with victories at Wilmot Raceway, Beaver Dam Raceway, and Lafayette County Speedway.
-The five straight wins ties McDermand for the second longest streak in the 84-year history of series with Billy Johnson (1950), Billy Wood (1959), John Hartwig (1973), and Brad Loyet (2009).

-Other Badger Midget events at Sycamore include: Aug.
-22; Sept.
-5 Franklin B. Alexander Memorial; and Sept.
-26 the Badger Midget season finale.
+McDermand has one career Sycamore victory on July 7, 2018.

+August 22: This event sets up title contenders for the three race “September Charge for the Championship”.

+Sept.
+5: Franklin B. Alexander Memorial event highlights the Labor Day weekend appearance for Badger.